-Itemize for Part III (Credits).
+To complete the remainder of Part III, ITEMIZE HERE.
 (Road Map line.)
-This line provides direct access to the remainder of Schedule P, which is page 2 of the schedule.
+This line provides direct access to the remainder of Schedule P, which is pages 3 and 4 of the schedule.
 The schedule is split in the software because of its complexity and independent nature (relative to the alternative minimum tax).
-The remainder of the schedule is therefore accessed as a separate form even though it calculates and prints as a continuation of Schedule P, page 1.
+The remainder of the schedule is therefore accessed as a separate form even though it calculates and prints as a continuation of Schedule P, pages 1 and 2.
+Also note that the official printout of page 2 of Schedule P includes lines 4 and 5 of Part III, even though they are not shown here and are claimed on the first screen of our form for Schedule P, pages 3 and 4.